dotnet/docs/docs/csharp/language-reference/keywords/value-types.md

 -   User defined structs.

 ## Main Features of Value Types
- Variables that are based on value types directly contain values.
+ Variables based on value types directly contain values.
 Assigning one value type variable to another copies the contained value.
 This differs from the assignment of reference type variables, which copies a reference to the object but not the object itself.

  All value types are derived implicitly from the <xref:System.ValueType?displayProperty=nameWithType>.

- Unlike with reference types, you cannot derive a new type from a value type.
+ Unlike reference types, all value types are sealed; you cannot derive a new type from a value type (the enum special type does derive from value types).
 However, like reference types, structs can implement interfaces.

  Unlike reference types, a value type cannot contain the `null` value.
 However, the [nullable types](../../../csharp/programming-guide/nullable-types/index.md) feature does allow for value types to be assigned to `null`.